THE ENGINEERING CO-OP PROGRAM

 WHAT IS CO-OP?

-The co-op and placement program provides paid, flexible, industry experience to undergraduate students in the College of Engineering.
+The co-op and placement program provides paid, flexible, industry experience to undergraduate students in the College of Engineering and Polymer Science.

 You will get a feel for working in the industry and have the opportunity to narrow down the type of job you are most interested in with multiple co-op rotations.
 This will improve your technical and “real world” skills like communication, leadership, and presentation skills, which employers look for in new hires.